 The three fundamental calligraphy tools are:

-The relationship between these three elements is what makes or breaks your calligraphy.
+The relationship between these four elements can make or break your calligraphy.

-Personally, I would also add 'a large window' and 'an adjustable desk lamp' to the above necessities ... good lighting can't always be taken for granted, and it's a vital part of all fine artwork, including calligraphy!
+Make sure you have good lighting from the correct side.
+If necessary, add 'an adjustable desk lamp' to the above necessities ... good lighting is a vital part of all fine artwork, including calligraphy!

-If you do want a calligraphy fountain pen, it's preferable to get one with a refillable 'converter' reservoir as well as cartridges.
+If you really do still want a calligraphy fountain pen, it's preferable to get one with a refillable 'converter' reservoir as well as cartridges.
 Yes, it seems cheaper to buy a cartridge pen but then you have to top up with new cartridges (which is how they make their money ...)
-If you get a better calligraphy pen like a Rotring Art Pen then you can also get a piston-fill converter which means that you can refill as often as you like from an ink bottle – and change colours whenever you want, too.
+If you can possibly get a pen with a piston-fill converter, you can refill as often as you like from an ink bottle, which at least gives you some control over quality and colour of ink.

 So, you try it out.
 It's interesting.
 Good results looks very possible.
-You're prepared to commit to a set of metal dip nibs.
+You're prepared to commit.
 What are the next calligraphy tools and materials to obtain, the ones will carry you into the realm of gift calligraphy, greetings cards and (generally) your own written art?
 Well:

 You make a couple of birthday cards.
 You do a haiku in italics, and put it in a little gold frame, and it looks fantastic.
-Someone asks you to write out a few words for them.
+Someone asks you to write out a name on a presentation certificate, and they're pleased with the result.

 Now it starts getting a lot more fun.
 Suddenly, you can write calligraphy, and your calligraphy tools do make a difference!
 So, as soon as you find you want more, I recommend: